hatuceka/Event-Hunter-PERN/README.md

 ### **_Motivation_**

 My motivation for this capstone project was to show my best programming skills as building an event tracker website.
-While using my existing knowledge of React, Express, JavaScript, PostgreSQL; I integrate other useful technologies like API, UI libraries, user authentication methods.
+While using my existing knowledge of React, Express, JavaScript, PostgreSQL; I integrate other useful technologies like API, user authentication methods.
 I accomplished this after only 11 weeks of instruction enrolled in General Assembly's Software Engineering Immersive program.

 ---

 ### **_Description:_**

 Event Hunter is a PERN stack application provides event tracking.
-Users can sign up/login, search events by filtering, show event details and buy tickets on this platform.
-Events pops up in different categories using an external API.
+Users can sign up/login, search events, show event details and give orders to join the most popular events on this platform.
+Events pops up using an external API (SeatGeek).
+It has full CRUD operations for user.

 ---